-- Clearly describe the activities to be achieve the conducted to desired objectives.
+- Clearly describe the activities to be conducted to achieve the desired objectives.
 State the reason for selection of activities.
 Present a reasonable scope of activities that can be conducted within the time frame and resources of the program.
 Will the product be able to serve as a model for other communities?
-Are future phases anticipated? you subcontracting for consultant services, explain the consultant's role and how they will be selected.
-There must be an open competitive process for hiring consultants. - For survey projects, identify the methodology by identifying the type of survey (architectural, historical, archaeological), the level of documentation to be produced (intensive or reconnaissance) and the estimated number of historic properties to be surveyed. - For National Register nominations, state the type of nomination (individual, district, thematic, multiple resource), estimated number of nominations to be prepared and estimated number of contributing properties to be contained in the nominations.

-For multiple resource nominations, at least one National Register nomination must accompany the context statement.

-- For educational projects, clearly describe the product and anticipated benefits to the public. - List all work products that will be submitted to DAHP. - Note: All publications (plans, brochures, videos, etc.) produced as a result of HPF grant activities must include Federal disclaimer language.
-Required language will be provided by DAHP.
+Are future phases anticipated?
+If you are subcontracting for consultant services, explain the consultant's role and how they will be selected.
+There must be an open competitive process for hiring consultants. - For survey projects, identify the methodology by identifying the type of survey (architectural, archaeological), the level of documentation to be produced (intensive or reconnaissance) and the estimated number of historic properties to be surveyed. - For National Register nominations, state the type of nomination (individual, district, thematic, multiple resource), estimated number of nominations to be prepared and estimated number of contributing properties to be contained in the nominations.
+For multiple resource nominations, at least one National Register nomination must accompany the context statement. - Supporting materials, such as maps and photographs, are encouraged and may be provided as separate attachments. - For educational projects, clearly describe the product and anticipated benefits to the public. - List all work products that will be submitted to DAHP. - Note: All publications (plans, brochures, videos, etc.) produced as a result of HPF grant activities must include Federal disclaimer language.
+Required language will be provided by DAHP in the scope of work.